 Commissioner Wessel served on the staff of former House Democratic Leader Richard Gephardt for more than two decades, leaving his position as general counsel in March 1998.
 In addition, Commissioner Wessel was Congressman Gephardt’s chief policy advisor, strategist, and negotiator.
 He was responsible for the development, coordination, management, and implementation of the Democratic leader’s overall policy and political objectives, with specific responsibility for international trade, finance, economics, labor, and taxation.

 During his more than 20 years on Capitol Hill, Commissioner Wessel served in a number of positions.
 As Congressman Gephardt’s principal Ways and Means aide, he developed and implemented numerous tax and trade policy initiatives.
 He participated in the enactment of every major trade policy initiative from 1978 until his departure in 1998.
 In the late 1980s, he was the executive director of the House Trade and Competitiveness Task Force, where he was responsible for the Democrats’ trade and competitiveness agenda as well as overall coordination of the Omnibus Trade and Competitiveness Act of 1988.
-He currently serves as staff liaison to the Administration’s Advisory Committee on Trade Policy and Negotiations as well as the Labor Advisory Committee to the USTR and Secretary of Labor.
+He currently serves as staff liaison to the Labor Advisory Committee to the USTR and Secretary of Labor.

 Commissioner Wessel was intimately involved in the development of comprehensive tax reform legislation in the early 1980s and every major tax bill during his tenure.
 Beginning in 1989, he became the principal advisor to the Democratic leadership on economic policy matters and served as tax policy coordinator to the 1990 budget summit.